ScottLouvau/scottlouvau.github.io/content/gaming/2021/2021-04-20-quest-for-glory-i/index.md

 date: 2021-04-20
 ---

 Quest for Glory 1 is one of my favorite role-playing games, and one of the first I played.
-Sierra walked the line between adventure and puzzle games beautifully in the series, making something that still feels somewhat unique.
+Sierra walked the line between adventure and puzzle games beautifully in the series, making something that still feels unique.
 Ultimately, though, what keeps bringing me back is the setting and the story, told with impressive graphics, great music, and witty dialog that still hold up well so many years later.

 ![box](img/box.jpg)

 I recently came back to play it again.
 You can find it on [GOG](https://www.gog.com/game/quest_for_glory), seven megabyte monster that it is.
-I highly recommend playing with the excellent [Gamer Walkthrough](http://gamerwalkthroughs.com/quest-for-glory-1/) for it and a [map](https://www.oldgames.sk/images/oldgames/adventure/Quest.for.Glory.1-vga/Maps/qfg-map.jpg), which are great for hitting the highlights quickly and helping you past the more subtle puzzles.
+I highly recommend the excellent [Gamer Walkthrough](http://gamerwalkthroughs.com/quest-for-glory-1/) for it and a [map](https://www.oldgames.sk/images/oldgames/adventure/Quest.for.Glory.1-vga/Maps/qfg-map.jpg), which are great for hitting the highlights and solving the more subtle puzzles.

 Even ten playthroughs in, walking out of town into the forest and hearing [Hero's March](https://www.youtube.com/watch?v=gDiAiF_dVQ8) gives me that feeling of nervous excitement and imminent adventure.